Systems Theory and Audio Feedback

 In this cycle: (1) an increase in fox numbers tends to (2) decrease rabbit numbers, which tends to (3) decrease fox numbers, which tends to (4) increase rabbit numbers, which tends to (5) increase fox numbers.

-More complex mathematical models of predator and prey populations predict that these populations tend to oscillate, and nature reflects this phenomenon.
+Mathematical models of predator-prey populations predict that these populations tend to oscillate, and nature reflects this phenomenon.
 See the Wikipedia entry on the Lotka-Volterra equations.

 Inhibitor: Reaching a maximum plateau

-Any uncontrolled amplifying feedback cycle will eventually reach a limit because physical quantities, such as the power used by an amplifier or the volume emitted by a loudspeaker, have limits and cannot increase or decrease indefinitely.
+Any uncontrolled amplifying feedback cycle will eventually reach a limit because physical quantities, such as the power an amplifier consumes or the volume a loudspeaker emits, cannot increase or decrease indefinitely.

-One way an amplifying cycle can limit itself is by reaching an upper limit.
-This can occur in the sound system when the power required to produce a louder sound increases until it reaches the maximum power available, and the audio feedback volume plateaus at its maximum volume.
+An amplifying feedback cycle can reach the upper limit of one of its components.
+This can occur in the sound system when the power required to produce a louder sound reaches its upper limit, and the audio feedback volume plateaus at its maximum.
 Here is a diagram of this self-limiting feedback cycle.

 |